TLDR

 What you may not know is that when you sell property in the U.S., your tax obligation falls to the U.S. government first — even as a Canadian resident.

-If you have owned your property for at least a year, you will be subject to long-term capital gains tax at one of the following rates (as of 2022):
+If you have owned your property for at least a year, you will be subject to long-term capital gains tax at one of the following rates (as of 2025):

-• 0% if you’re a single taxpayer with a taxable income of less than $39,376
+0% if you’re a single taxpayer with a taxable income up to $48,350

-• 15% if you’re a single filer with taxable income less than $434,551
+15% if you’re a single filer with taxable income between $48,351 and $533,400

-• 20% if you’re a single filer with a taxable income of more than $434,551
+20% if you’re a single filer with a taxable income of more than $533,401

-• If you owned your property for less than a year, capital gains are taxed like ordinary income earned in the U.S.
+If you owned your property for less than a year, capital gains are taxed like ordinary income earned in the U.S.

-2. You need to report your gains to the Canadian government too.
+2. You need to report your gains to the Canadian government too

-As a Canadian resident, you’re subject to income tax on your worldwide income — so the sale of your U.S. property, and any gains or losses incurred, has to be reported in Canada as well as the U.S.
+As a Canadian resident, you’re subject to income tax on your worldwide income — so the sale of your U.S. property, and any gains or losses incurred, has to be reported in Canada as well as the U.S. You’ll use Schedule 3 to report the gain and T2209 to claim the foreign tax credit.

-3. The Canada-U.S. Tax Treaty is on your side.
+3. The Canada-U.S. Tax Treaty is on your side

 Fortunately, the Canada-U.S. Tax Treaty is set up to avoid double taxation.
 Since the U.S. has the right to tax the capital gain first, that U.S. tax liability can be claimed as a foreign tax credit against your Canadian and provincial tax.
 Just remember, to qualify for the foreign tax credit, you must pay your U.S. taxes.
 And, if your Canadian taxes are higher than your U.S. taxes, there would be a balance to pay in Canada.